kodecocodes/swift-style-guide/README.markdown

 ### Protocol Conformance

-TODO: not sure of this.
-It kinda makes sense, but on the flip side, you don't know if a protocol is implemented, you have to search for it exactly.

 In particular, when adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.

 **Preferred:**